Filling the gaps: Gaussian mixture models from noisy, truncated or incomplete samples: GMM from noisy, incomplete samples

-This approach, which we will call \algo, in which at each iteration we draw and augment the observed data with imputation samples, \red{is summarized in \autoref{alg:gmmis}.
-It is guaranteed to maximize the complete-data log-likelihood and converges to a stationary distribution for the parameters $(\balpha,\bmu,\bSigma)$ \citep{Diebolt1996,Nielsen00}}.
+This approach, which we will call \algo, in which at each iteration we draw and augment the observed data with imputation samples, is summarized in \autoref{alg:gmmis}.
+It is guaranteed to maximize the complete-data log-likelihood and converges to a stationary distribution for the parameters $(\balpha,\bmu,\bSigma)$ \citep{Diebolt1996,Nielsen00}.
+To the best of our knowledge, this is the first time that a GMM approach has been made robust against not just truncation but the generalized form of incomplete sampling.

 This method is efficient where $p(\x)\left(1-\Omega(\x)\right)$ is large; correction for weakly expressed components are more difficult to attain because $\mathcal{M}$ is drawn globally from the entire GMM, as opposed to being drawn from each component individually.
 A minor limitation is that when $\Omega$ is large for a component, the values of the $\mathcal{M}$-sums in the M-step equations are not well determined, however their impact on the result is also minor because that component is mostly observed.

-In comparison with an analytic evaluation of the PDF in the unobserved domains, this approach is flexible and efficient, does not require numerical integrations of the component distributions, but, due to its stochastic nature, suffers from sample variance in the correction terms because $\mathcal{M}$ has finite size.
-As with all Stochastic EM approaches, it generates sequences of $\like$, computed from $\mathcal{O}$ and $\mathcal{M}$, that are not guaranteed to monotonically increase \emph{\red{in every step}}. \red{To reduce the stochastic contribution to $\like$}, we can increase the oversampling factor $o$ when drawing $\mathcal{M}$, so that the corrections become more precise and $\like$-sequences closer to monotonic.
-For sparsely sampled data, larger values of $o$ can become necessary to stabilize the algorithm, so that a general recommendation is to adopt $o$ as large as possible.
-We found $1\leq o\leq 4$ to result in sample variances that are small compared to the increase of the observed likelihood until close to convergence, so that we simply terminate the EM sequence whenever $\like$ decreases \red{beyond some tolerance}.
-We leave possible optimization, e.g. increasing $o$ individually for components whose imputation corrections suffer noticeably from the sample variance of $\mathcal{O}$, for future work.
+In comparison with an analytic evaluation of the PDF in the unobserved regions, this approach is flexible and efficient, does not require numerical integrations of the component distributions, but, due to its stochastic nature, suffers from sample variance in the correction terms because $\mathcal{M}$ has finite size.
+As with all Stochastic EM approaches, it generates sequences of $\mathcal{L}_o$ that are not guaranteed to monotonically increase \emph{in every step}.
+To reduce the stochastic contribution to $\mathcal{L}_o$, we can average the correction terms from $\mathcal{M}$ over multiple draws of size $S$, so that the corrections become more precise and $\mathcal{L}_o$-sequences closer to monotonic.
+We found that averaging over $\approx 10$ imputation samples results in sample variances that are small compared to the increase of the observed likelihood.